kaaproject/kaa/doc/Administration-guide/Tenants-and-applications-management/index.md

 ## Managing Tenants

 The Kaa IoT platform supports Multi-tenant architecture.
 It allows _Kaa admin_ to create separate scope for each instance of Tenant.
-Unlike _Kaa admin_, entities like _Tenant Admin_ and _Tenant Developer_ can be visible only in the scope of single Tenant.
+Unlike _Kaa admin_, entities _Tenant Admin_ and _Tenant Developer_ can be visible only in the scope of single Tenant.
 For more information about Multitenancy, check related description on [wiki]( https://en.wikipedia.org/wiki/Multitenancy ).

 "_Need image that describes Kaa multi-tenant architecture_"